Tom Howard/Margaret Reid Poetry Contest

 Length limit: 250 lines maximum per poem.
 No restrictions on age or country.
-Please click the Submittable button below for full details.
+When the contest is open, please click the Submittable button below for full details.
 Read the winning entries from the 15th contest.
 The results of the 16th contest will be announced on April 15, 2019.
+The results of the 17th contest will be announced on April 15, 2020.
 Fee: $12 per poem.

 What to Submit